omkarium/rufendec/README.md

 rufendec file -o decrypt ../source-file -k
 ```

-To decrypt a source file and place it in the same source directory, but deleting the source file, and to skip the password file search on the machine and provide the password and salt as CLI options
+To decrypt a source file and place it in the same source directory, but delete the source file, and to skip the password file search on the machine and provide the password and salt as CLI options
 ```
 rufendec file -o decrypt ../source-file -d -k -p [YOUR_PASSWORD] -s [YOUR_SALT]
 ```

-To decrypt a source file and place it in the same source directory, but deleting the source file, and to skip the password file search on the machine and provide the password and salt as CLI options, and supress all terminal Input output.
+To decrypt a source file and place it in the same source directory, but delete the source file, and to skip the password file search on the machine and provide the password and salt as CLI options, and suppress all terminal Input output.
 Note: while using `-z` you must use `-p` and `-s`, or atleast do not use `-k`.
 This mean using `-kz` without `-p` and `-s` won't work.
 ```
 rufendec file -o decrypt ../source-file -p [YOUR_PASSWORD] -s [YOUR_SALT] -dkz
 ```